 Different types or classes of laminar flow workstation

-- Class I: The Class I laminar air flow has a design similar to the chemical fume hood, and are not so effective in protecting the workers and lab collections from contaminants.
+- Class I: The Class I laminar air flow has a design similar to the chemical fume hood.
+They are not so effective in protecting the workers and lab collections from contaminants.
 One can install it in a low contaminant working area though.

 - Class II: The Class II category works best in the biological laboratories, and are also required when working with BSL- 1, 2, and 3 materials.